 Justice Samuel A. Alito Jr.

 When Princeton University cancelled its finals on May 2, 1970, one student was crushed.
 He was ready to ace the tests.
 But fate intervened.
 President Nixon invaded Cambodia.
-Young men threw away their dreaft cards.
+Young men threw away their draft cards.
 Someone bombed the headquarters of the ROTC, of which the student was a proud member.
 Years later, the student, Samuel A. Alito Jr., stood before the US Senate as a Supreme Court nominee and said, “I saw some very smart people and very privileged people behaving irresponsibly.”

 – From Revenge for the Sixties